-Inspired by writer Sayantani Dasgupta is the name ‘Kahini': a Bengali word meaning ‘story,’ or ‘tale’–but not an ordinary story: an extraordinary one.
-Similarly, at Kahini, we work to create extraordinary creative-writing experiences in beautiful, inspirational locations.
+Kahini is a Bengali word meaning story, or tale—but not an ordinary story: an extraordinary one.
+Similarly, Kahini is all about creating extraordinary creative-writing experiences.

-Reading, writing, and conversation build connection and empathy, providing a deeper quality of life.
+The craft of writing, the community of writing, and the inspiration of the writing life build connection and empathy, providing a deeper quality of life.

 Our vision is a world of increased connection and empathy.